Marcia Fudge: Racial impact of housing problems

 In one of her first acts as secretary, Fudge discussed the effects of homelessness on people of color, evictions in the United States, and creating avenues for fair housing with civil rights leaders including Marc Morial and Al Sharpton.

+Resignation

+On March 11, 2024, Fudge announced her resignation to take effect on March 22, stepping down from public life.
+She is now a partner at the law firm of Taft Stettinius & Hollister.

 Electoral history

 Personal life

 Fudge was the president of the Delta Sigma Theta sorority from 1996 to 2000, co-chair of the sorority's National Social Action Commission, and a member of its Greater Cleveland Alumnae Chapter.
 In 2003, she was a member of the Shaker Heights Alumni Association's Hall of Fame Class.

-Fudge has been a member of the Glenville Church of God, and is now a member of Zion Chapel Baptist Church.
+Fudge has been a member of the Glenville Church of God and is currently a member of Zion Chapel Baptist Church.

 In 2015, Fudge wrote a letter asking for leniency in the sentencing of Cleveland politician Lance Mason on felony assault and domestic violence charges.
 Fudge described Mason as "kind", and wrote that "Lance [...] has assured me that something like this will never happen again."
 Mason subsequently attacked and killed his ex-wife, in 2018, stabbing her 59 times.
 After the murder, Fudge released a statement saying she condemned the crimes committed by Mason.